 iflix also employs Amplitude Funnels to see how users convert to watching content.
 One key step in this process is the video title page, which offers details about the videos.
 The iflix team set out to test two new experiences against their legacy version to drive more video views.

 “Amplitude has been a game changer for iflix and how we use analytics to make decisions.
 With A/B tests, it used to take weeks, if not months, to get sufficient information.
-With Amplitude, we get the data we need almost instantly.”—John Matthews, iflix’s Head of Engineeering
+With Amplitude, we get the data we need almost instantly.”—John Mathews, iflix’s Head of Engineeering

 The first variant of iflix’s A/B test embedded a video player to give viewers the option of watching a short trailer.
 The second variant was an autoplay experience.
 Using Amplitude’s Cohorts, Funnels, and Segmentation, the iflix team was able to see how the variants shaped user behavior.
 What they found was the group that had a player embedded into the title page had a 3.5x higher conversion-to-play rate.